 - If the dough is too moist, it will level out like a thick soup.
 Add flour one tablespoon at a time until it makes a tacky ball that touches the wall of the pan and then pulls away.

 - If the dough is too dry, it will form a ball that doesn’t touch the sides or may slap loudly against the side of the pan.
 (If it’s very dry it won’t even form a ball.)
-Add water one tablespoon at a time till you get a tacky ball.
+Add water one tablespoon at a time until you get a tacky ball.

 When you learn how to gauge the consistency of the dough and can add water or flour as needed, the bread machine world will be your oyster.
 Although experience is helpful, I’m hoping you’ll have beginner’s luck and your bread will turn out superbly the first time.